Wotakoi: Love Is Hard for Otaku: Manga

-Volume list
+Volumes

 Anime

-An anime television series by A-1 Pictures aired from April 13 to June 22, 2018 on Fuji TV.
+An 11-episode anime television series adaptation animated by A-1 Pictures was broadcast on Fuji Television from April 13 to June 22, 2018.
 Produced by Aniplex, Fuji Television, Ichijinsha, Dentsu, Christmas Holly and Kanetsu Investment, the series was directed by Yoshimasa Hiraike, who also handled series composition.
 Takahiro Yasuda designed the characters, while Akimitsu Honma composed the music.
 The opening theme titled "Fiction" (フィクション) by Sumika and the first and second ending themes titled "Kimi no Tonari" (キミの隣) and "Ashita mo Mata" (明日もまた) (ep 9), respectively, were performed by halca.
 Amazon streamed the series on their Amazon Prime Video service.
 The series ran for 11 episodes.
 An OVA entitled "It Appeared Suddenly=Love" was released on March 29, 2019 to coincide with the release of the seventh volume of the manga.
 A second OVA by Lapin Track was released on February 26, 2021 to coincide with the release of the tenth volume of the manga.
 A third OVA was released on October 14, 2021 to coincide with the release of the eleventh and final volume of the manga.

-Episode list
+Episodes

 Film

 On July 26, 2018, a video promoting the sixth volume of the manga also revealed that a live-action film adaptation was in production.

 On September 18, 2018, the cast for the film was revealed, starring Mitsuki Takahata and Kento Yamazaki as double leads Narumi and Hirotaka.
 It was distributed by Toho and released in Japanese theaters on February 7, 2020.
 The film ranked at number 1 in Japan on its opening weekend, with more than 389,000 tickets sold over the weekend.

 Reception

 The manga's compiled book volumes have frequently ranked on Oricon.
 Volume 2 was ranked first, and sold up to 208,765 copies in its first week.
 Volume 3 was ranked fourth, and sold up to 209,102 copies in its first week.
 Volume 4 was ranked first, and sold up to 283,523 copies in its first week.
-The manga had up to 4.2 million copies in print as of July 20, 2017.
+The manga had up to 4.2 million copies in print by July 2017.
+By August 2020, the manga had over 10 million copies in circulation.

 In 2015, the series won the first Next Manga Award in the web Manga category.
 The manga was ranked first in the 2016 edition of Kono Manga ga Sugoi!
 (This Manga Is Amazing!) guidebook.
 The manga was ranked ninth in the Zenkoku Shotenin ga Eranda Osusume Comic 2017 (Nationwide Bookstore Employees' Recommended Comics of 2017) poll on February 1, 2017.
 It was nominated for the 41st Kodansha Manga Award in the Best General Manga category.
 In September 2017, it won the Web Manga General Election.

-Shiro Sagisu, the music composer for the 2020 live-action film adaptation, was awarded the Sandro Forte Award For Best Motion Picture Score by Montreal's 24th Fantasia International Film Festival.
+Shirō Sagisu, the music composer for the 2020 live-action film adaptation, was awarded the Sandro Forte Award For Best Motion Picture Score by Montreal's 24th Fantasia International Film Festival.